szymonplotkowski/MA2-macros-to-MA3-macros/README.md

 -Enjoy Your new directory 'ma3macros' full of new files

 KNOWN ISSUES:\
--Macronames that contains illegal characters (ex. < >) causes crash.
+-Macronames that contains characters illegal for filenames (ex. < >) causes crash.\
+ Workaround: open 'ma2 macros.xml' with some file editor and batch-change that chars for something different.

 FAQ:\
 Q: Why its returning multiple files instead of one?\